top of page

 A typical day-to-day working on set as a MUA may involve:

-• Research and design hairstyles and makeup, considering budget and the production setting.
+• Researching and designing hairstyles and makeup, considering budget and the production setting.

-• Takes photos to ensure continuity and liaises with production to ensure the look is consistent and coherent.
+• Taking photos to ensure continuity and liaising with production to ensure the look is consistent and coherent.

-• Create and demonstrate special effects/makeup processes on the skin.
+• Creating and demonstrating special effects/makeup processes on the skin.

-• Work onset and add touchups to actors' makeup and hair.
+• Working onset and adding touchups to actors' makeup and hair.

 7. Where to Find More Information